ARMmbed/mbed-mesh-api/README.md

 This module is under construction and therefore, there are some limitations as follows:

 * Node is statically configured to router mode.
-* Beacon scan takes place on channel 4 (subGhz).
+* Beacon scan takes place on channel 12 (2,4 Ghz).
 You can change this by setting `CONFIGURED_SCAN_CHANNEL` to some other channel in file `mesh_tasklet.c`

 ### Network connection states